 Why are we doing this?

 We have chosen to live here and to raise our families and start our businesses.
-We believe our success and the success of other businesses in the state depend the conditions that cause us to want to live here and have enabled us to build our businesses.
-We feel it is important to urge our elected officials adopt policies that will protect and enhance those conditions that make Montana such a great place to live and work.
+We believe our success and the success of other businesses in the state depend the conditions that caused us to want to live here and build our businesses.
+We feel it is important to have elected officials who will work for and defend policies that will protect and enhance those conditions that insure that Montana continues to be a great place to live and work.

 What’s wrong with the way things are now?

 Much is already great about Montana, which is why we live here.
-Our public lands, state and Federal, are treasures that are the equal of lands found in any other state.
-Many of our cities as well as the current state administration have embraced diversity and rejected discrimination.
+Our public lands are treasures that are the equal of lands found in any other state.
+Many of our cities as well as the current administration in Helena have embraced diversity and rejected discrimination.
 We have a strong public education system that helps prepare our younger generation for future prosperity.
 But these attributes could be even better and in some cases are under threat from other forces in the state.
 Our goal with this site and other work is to protect what we already have in these areas and to make them even better in the future.

 Our legislature will not give the Governor the tools needed to protect access to our public lands and some of them work to have our public lands put into private ownership where the public will be denied access.
-The legislature also has not provided the funds needed to expand our education system to the PreK level and to keep our existing schools competitive with those in other states.
-Diversity, which is not only morally appropriate but also is so essential to higher tech and higher paying businesses, is often under threat by those who do not respect the rights of those who don’t look or think like them and do not acknowledge the importance of diversity to a thriving business community.
-Our infrastructure is adequate as it is but is great need of funding to improve roads and bridges and to expand internet access outside of urban areas.
-These threats must be resisted and overcome if Montana is to be a state where job opportunities will be available to new comers and to the younger generation of Montanans who desire to remain in the state to work and raise families.
-Our hope through this site and other efforts is to convince Montana’s citizens and thus it’s elected officials of the importance of the key principles and to give greater priority, and funding, to protecting and enhancing them.
+The legislature also has not provided the funds needed to expand our education system to the Pre-K level and to keep our existing schools competitive with those in other states.
+Diversity, which is not only morally appropriate but also is so essential to the tech industry and other high paying businesses, is often under threat by those who do not respect the rights of those who don’t look or think like them and do not acknowledge the importance of diversity to a thriving business community.
+Our existing infrastructure is adequate but the legislature has been unwilling to provide essential funding for maintenance or to expand internet access beyond urban areas.
+These threats must be resisted and overcome if Montana is to be a state where job opportunities will be available to new comers and the younger generation of Montanans who desire to remain in the state to work and raise families.
+Our hope through this site and other efforts is to convince Montana’s citizens and thus it’s elected officials of the importance of these key principles and to give greater priority, and funding, to protecting and enhancing them.

 Is this just another business support organization?

 We are not a business support organization.
-Our purpose is to educate Montana’s business leaders and citizens and to advocate for policies and candidates who will promote and protect those qualities that already make Montana the best place to live, raise families and grow our businesses.
+Our purpose is to educate Montana’s business leaders and citizens and to advocate for policies and candidates who will promote, protect and enhance those qualities that already make Montana the a great place to live, raise families and grow our businesses.